basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 It is my prayer that God will continue to lead you into a deeper and deeper relationship with Him through faith in His son Jesus by the power of the Holy Spirit.
 As you now continue on your journey, I leave you with the encouraging words found in Jude, verses 24-25:

-<span class="icon-quotes-left"></span>To him who is able to keep you from falling and to present you before his glorious presence without fault and with great joy—to the only God our Savior be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+<span class="icon-quotes-left"></span>To him who is able to keep you from falling and to present you before his glorious presence without fault and with great joy——to the only God our Savior be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.<span class="icon-quotes-right"></span>
 {:.lead}

 [Study Guide](README.md){:.heading.flip-title} --- Return to the guide home page.